How to keep remote employees engaged

 1. Agree in advance on the best form of communication

-Although email is the most widely used form of communication, for speedy answers nowadays co-workers, managers and executive are virtually conversing with one another in a variety of new, innovative and efficient ways.
+Although email is the most widely used form of communication, for speedy answers nowadays co-workers, managers and executives are virtually conversing with one another in a variety of new, innovative and efficient ways.

 Communication channels such as SMS, WhatsApp and not forgetting the telephone for quick yes or no answers are also an acceptable form of business communication (also refer to point 3).